mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.md

 ## How to write math using Latex grammar (mathjax)

-It is already embaded in Hux's blog.
+It is already embeded in Hux's blog.

 Add `mathjax: true` to enable it.